 We believe that all children have the right to nutritious food and we support the United Nations Convention on the Rights of the Child (UN General Assembly 1989).

-We adhere to the recommendations of the World Health Organization’s International Code of Marketing of Breast-milk Substitutes and all subsequent resolutions (WHO 1981).
+Our website is funded through advertising which meets the conditions of the World Health Organization’s International Code of Marketing of Breast-milk Substitutes and all subsequent resolutions (WHO 1981).

 United Nations (UN) General Assembly.
 Convention on the Rights of the Child.
 New York: United Nations;1989:1577;3